MADISON SQUARE GARDEN

 The arena itself, the oldest in the league, has been renovated several times, with the last one costing an eye-popping billion dollars.
 Yet despite all the updates, history oozes from MSG.
 Plates commemorating some of the performers that made history in the building are laid in the floor of the lobby of the Chase Square entrance.
 Inside, the Defining Moments exhibit outlines a timeline of the arena’s history, featuring landmark events such as the Rangers 94 Stanley Cup and the first Ali-Frazier fight.
 In a sport where an “old arena” is 25-years-old, it’s nice to be in a building with a past that pre-dates Melania Trump.

 The arena features warm, slightly dim lighting that projects the aura of an office building or mid-century modern amphitheater.
 It’s essentially a lower bowl/upper bowl set up with the new Chase bridges offering a cool vantage from up high.
 Concourses are navigable and spread over multiple levels, but can only be so large given the footprint of the original building.
 Concessions are strong with several New York eateries having an outpost here: Arancini Bros, Paulie Gee’s Slice Shop, Big Gay Ice Cream, Bouchon Bakery and Fuku chicken are among the delights.
-The Carnegie Deli, which closed its midtown location at the end of 2016, has its last remaining restaurants here.
+The Carnegie Deli, which closed its midtown location at the end of 2016, has its last remaining outpost here.
 It’s a rare arena that’s serves food worthy of arena pricing.